Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/utilities.md

     }
 ```

-`IPauseable.cs` is implemented by classes that are pausable.
-It is implemented by [TemplateBeltScrollMove](systems/ability.md#abilities) to allow a [UnitController](systems/unit.md#unitcontrollers) to pause and unpause its behavior.
+`IPausable.cs` is implemented by classes that are pausable.
+It is implemented by [BeltScrollMove](systems/ability.md#abilities) to allow a [UnitController](systems/unit.md#unitcontrollers) to pause and unpause its behavior.

 #### IPauseAnimator